Farrien/Dota-2-Bot-Lobby/README.md

 # Dota-2-Bot-Lobby
-Bot for creating custom game lobbies in Dota 2
+This bot can create lobbies for custom games.
+If desired, it can be fully automated.

+If you're interested in this bot, hit me up on Discord at "chaos.prophet".